cdl-geneseo/geneseo-dictionary/Y/Yassss.md

 # Yassss

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yassss

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Affirmation usually used emphatically or sarcastically.
 Originated from an encounter that Lady Gaga had with a fan who said &quot;Yassss Gaga, you look so good, omg, yassss&quot;.
 Romig, S-Z, 2015.